T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - Rainbow - Like a Colour, but can use up to 9 colours.
 (For devices with APIv4)

 Please keep in mind, mixing different event modes for one light can provide unexpected results, as well as last 2 modes can be unsupported for some lights (will do nothing).
 But you can experiment.
-ìSet Allî button copies current light effects to all lights into the list (itís useful if you need to have all lights into the same colour and mode).
+‚ÄúSet All‚Äù button copies current light effects to all lights into the list (it‚Äôs useful if you need to have all lights into the same colour and mode).

 ![Monitoring tab](/Doc/img/gui-monitoring.png?raw=true)